3 Continents -

-In June 2021, GEM is collaborating with Pixelache Helsinki and Karachi Biennale Trust, through the support of the Asia-Europe Foundation ASEF Cultural Mobility First!
+In June 2021, GEM collaborated with Pixelache Helsinki and Karachi Biennale Trust, through the support of the Asia-Europe Foundation ASEF Cultural Mobility First!
 Initiative, on a Creativity and Well-being Program delivered through live radio and podcasts, released over 4 weeks.

-Each podcast is produced by the three collaborating teams across Europe, Asia, and Australia.
-These podcasts will feature cultural practitioners and their mentees from each organisation, interviewing artists and other creatives on the topic of how various forms of art and creativity can facilitate health and well-being.
+Each podcast was produced by the three collaborating teams across Europe, Asia, and Australia.
+These podcasts featured cultural practitioners and their mentees from each organisation, interviewing artists and other creatives on the topic of how various forms of art and creativity can facilitate health and well-being.

 This series initiative is lovingly dedicated to the memory of Arsalan Malik.